Azure/bicep-types-az/generated/billingbenefits_0/microsoft.billingbenefits/2026-06-01/types.md

 * **learnMoreLink**: string: Link to learn more about this catalog group.
 Uses the forward-link format https://go.microsoft.com/fwlink/?linkid=<linkId>.
 * **longDescription**: string: Long description of the catalog group.
 * **shortDescription**: string: Short description of the catalog group.

+## ChangeSponsorRequest
+### Properties
+* **sponsorId**: string: Financial code identifying the new sponsor.
+This is an alphanumeric identifier assigned by the billing system, for example P20567384.

 ## ChargeShortfallRequest
 ### Properties